Are You Overwhelmed? Here’s an Easy How to Use Cricut Explore Air 2 Guide

 What can the Cricut explore AIR 2 do?

-The Explore Air 2 has a strong cutting power so you a whole new world will open up to you.
-With 350g of cutting power you can work with card stock and tougher materials as well.
+The Cricut Explore Air 2 has a strong cutting power so a whole new world will open up to you.
+With 350g of cutting power, you can work with card stock and tougher materials as well.
 Paper and vinyl are the base and after you have mastered them you can branch out.
-With this machine you will be able create stencils, stickers, decals and other cool stuff.
+With this machine, you will be able to create stencils, stickers, decals and other cool stuff.

 How do I connect my Cricut explore AIR 2?